Skip to main content

 Proven Strategies

-The Colorado Department of Education is proud to sponsor the 4th Annual Distinguished Speakers Series – and bring you some of the nation’s leading education voices who will address the state’s most critical and important issues around the Landscape of Wellbeing and Belonging – all in the comfort of your own classroom, office, or living room.
+The Colorado Department of Education is proud to sponsor the Distinguished Speakers Series over the past few years – and has now made those session available to you on-demand.
+Learn from some of the nation’s leading education voices who address the state’s most critical and important issues around the Landscape of Wellbeing and Belonging – all in the comfort of your own classroom, office, or living room.
 This series is brought to you through funding from the State and Local Fiscal Recovery Funds (SLFR) which is managed in the Health Education Services Office.

 We look forward to seeing you!